First-Year Seminar Program

 The First-Year Seminar program offers first-year students the opportunity to enroll in small classes with some of Yale’s most distinguished faculty members.
 Some seminars provide an introduction to a particular field of study; others take an interdisciplinary approach to a selected topic.
 Whatever the subject and method of instruction, each seminar is designed specifically with first-year students in mind and provides them an opportunity to work closely with faculty members and peers.

-Approximately sixty freshman seminars across a wide range of subjects are offered every year.
+Approximately seventy first-year seminars across a wide range of subjects are offered every year.
 Enrollment in each seminar is limited to fifteen or eighteen students, depending on the nature of the course.
 Most seminars meet twice each week and do not, unless otherwise noted, presume any prior experience in the field.
-All freshman seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.
+All first-year seminars carry regular Yale course credit and count toward the fulfillment of appropriate distributional and major requirements.

 If you have questions about the program, please contact the Program Director, Dean George Levesque.